Which long term conditions are included?

-No. Participation in the pilot by individuals with LTCs is entirely voluntary.
+No, participation in the pilot is entirely voluntary.
 One of the main objectives of the pilot is to establish the response rates under the proposed administration methodology.
-Knowing what percentage of invited individuals actually choose to complete the PROMs questionnaires will help the research team to understand the relative costs and benefits of collecting PROMs data on in this way.
+Knowing what percentage of invited individuals choose to complete the PROMs questionnaires will help the research team to understand the relative costs and benefits of collecting PROMs data in in this way.

 What will happen with the results of the pilot?